-Teacher Assessment
+Teachers Assessment

-Components Weightage Duration Coverage Assignments, Quizzes, home work, regularity in attendance, etc. 25% Entire semester As decided and announced by the teacher concerned in the class at the beginning of the course
+Assignments, Tutorials, Quizzes, homework & Regularity in 25% Entire Semester As decided and announced by the teacher concerned in the class at attendance (A) the beginning of the course.

-5.2 Practical
+3.2 Practical and Minor Project Courses

-The evaluation of Practical/ Laboratory work will be based on the following:
+The evaluation of Practical / Laboratory / Sessional / Workshop work / minor projects will be based on following: -

-- (a) Day to day work
+- (a) Day to day work.

-- (b) Punctuality and Regularity
+- (b) Punctuality and Regularity.

-- (c) Quantity and Quality of work
+- (c) Quantity and Quality of work.

-- (d) Some practical tests
+- (d) Some practical tests.

-- (e) Any other component to be decided and announced by the teacher(s)
+- (e) Any other component to be decided and announced by the teacher(s).

-Evaluation of the practical/laboratory courses shall be as follows:
+Evaluation of the practical/lab courses shall be as follows: